openshift/hive/docs/enhancements/aws-private-link.md

   VpcEndpointType: Interface
 ```

-The controller stores the VPC endpoint Id to the ClusterDeployment.
+The controller stores the `Id` for the response of CreateVpcEndpoint to the ClusterDeployment
+`spec.platform.aws.privateLink.endpoint`

 #### Waiting for VPC Endpoint approval

-The endpoint service is allowed to automatically approve any endpoint created by
+The VPC Endpoint Service is confiured to automatically approve any VPC Endpoint request
-the allowed IAM principals.
-So the controller doesn't need to take additional
+created by the principals in allowed IAM Principals list.
+So the controller doesn't need to
-steps but since approval can take some time, it needs to wait for approval.
+take additional steps but since approval can take some time, it needs to wait for approval.

 The controller can wait for approval using
 https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeVpcEndpoints.html